 Your accommodation is selected for convenience of location, comfort or character.
-Hotels are generally rated as local three to four-star standard, but please note that there is no international classification system for hotels and differences in facilities and quality do exist between Australia and Turkey.
-All group tour hotels have private western bathroom facilities, air conditioning, TV and telephone.
-Plumbing and electricity supplies can be erratic and quite often the power in hotel rooms is turned off while guests are out of the room.
-If you experience any difficulty, please speak to your National Escort/Local Guide.
-Rest assure that all hotels used by Wendy Wu Tours are regularly inspected by our staff and our partners to ensure that standards meet your needs.
+Hotels are generally rated as local three to four-star standard, but please note that there is no international classification system for hotels and differences in facilities and quality may exist between Australia and Turkey.
+All group tour hotels have private bathroom facilities and air conditioning where needed.
+If you experience any difficulty, please speak to your National Escort.
+Rest assured that all hotels used by Wendy Wu Tours are regularly inspected by our staff and our partners to ensure that standards meet your needs.